MathStuff/Matrices/README.md

 Matrix.row(n,as_matrix) #Returns nth row of the matrix as a list or matrix, set as_matrix to True to get the list as a matrix

-Matrix.concat(matrix,axis) #Concatenate a matrix to self.
-Set 'axis' to 0 to concatenate as rows, 1(default) to concatenate as columns
+Matrix.concat(matrix,axis,fillnull) #Concatenate a matrix to self.
+Set 'axis' to 0 to concatenate as rows, 1(default) to concatenate as columns. 'fillnull' to enable filling missing values with null objects

-Matrix.add(values,row,col,feature,dtype) #Adds list to given index in row or col, indeces start from 1.
+Matrix.add(values,row,col,feature,dtype,index,fillnull) #Adds list to given index in row or col, indeces start from 1.
 If a column is added, dtype and feature are used determine type and name.
+If a row is added, 'index' can be used to determine its row label. 'fillnull' to enable any missing values as null objects

 Matrix.remove(row,col) #Removes the desired row and/or column